The Significance of Attunement in Psychotherapeutic Practice

 Insights from interpersonal neurobiology suggest that attuned interactions engage brain networks responsible for social connection and emotional regulation.
 When therapist and client are in sync—verbally and nonverbally—both may experience physiological co-regulation (e.g., shifts in heart rate variability or breathing rhythms) (Siegel, 2012; Porges, 2011).
 This sense of synchrony fosters safety, which supports deeper therapeutic work.

-weaving together these dimensions, therapists create a relational context where clients feel seen, heard, and supported.
+Weaving together these dimensions, therapists create a relational context where clients feel seen, heard, and supported.
 This attuned environment lays the foundation for exploring difficult emotions, reshaping relational patterns, and building lasting resilience.

 How You Can Support Attunement in Therapy